burger

 • These rules allow the following automatic actions, among others:

-• Delete or move messages from email addresses you no longer want to see.
+• Delete or move messages from email addresses you no longer wish to see.

 • Forward to your spouse the emails from an email address so that you both receive them.

-• Copy messages containing a specific keyword to a folder.
+• Copy messages that contain a specific keyword to a folder.

 • etc.

-• Unlike the sorting rules offered within software/email clients (Microsoft Outlook, Mozilla Thunderbird, Apple Mail...), these rules will act directly on the server of your mailboxes before even the IMAP connection.
+• Unlike the sorting rules offered within email software/clients (Microsoft Outlook, Mozilla Thunderbird, Apple Mail...), these rules will act directly on the server of your mailboxes before even the IMAP connection.

 • You can make a template for all the addresses of your Mail Service.

-• If you use a software/email client configured in POP, in parallel with Mail Infomaniak, the messages classified in folders will no longer be downloaded by your application because the POP protocol only retrieves the messages that are in your main inbox.
+• If you use an email software/client configured in POP, in parallel with Mail Infomaniak, messages classified in folders will no longer be downloaded by your application as the POP protocol only retrieves messages that are in your main inbox.
 To view the classified messages, it will be necessary to use the IMAP protocol or Mail only.

 Access the rules from the Infomaniak Web Mail app